To blizzard or not to blizzard, that is not the question.

 If you try this blizzard, be sure to snap a pic and tag it #minimalistbaker on Instagram!
 I’d love to see what flavor combos you dream up.
 Cheers!

 - 1 1/4 cups raw cashews (soaked overnight then drained // or soaked for at least 6 hours)

 - 1 14-ounce can light (or full-fat) coconut milk

 - 1/4 cup agave nectar or maple syrup

 - 1-4 Tbsp organic cane sugar, or sub sucanat or coconut sugar (depending on preferred sweetness)

 - 2/3 cup unsweetened cocoa or cacao powder

 - 1/3 cup mini dairy-free bittersweet chocolate chips (such as Enjoy Life)

-I started with 1 Tbsp of sugar and went up from there.
+- I started with lesser measurement of sugar (1 Tbsp as original recipe is written) and went up from there.
 If you like it less sweet and more intensely chocolatey, the agave (or maple syrup) should get you there.

-For a true blizzard experience, spoon directly into 4 small serving glasses, top with coconut whipped cream and cocoa powder or chocolate shavings.
+- For a true blizzard experience, spoon directly into 4 small serving glasses (as original recipe is written // adjust if altering batch size), top with coconut whipped cream and cocoa powder or chocolate shavings.